luhvpreet/douglasCollege-moblieAppDev-CSIS-3175-003-FinalProject/README.md

 ## To-do

 - [x] User creation and validation
+- [x] Creating Service tables and adding some related database methods and dummy info at initData() inside LoginSignupActivity.java
 - [ ] Profile view and edit https://github.com/luhvpreet/douglasCollege-moblieAppDev-CSIS-3175-003-FinalProject/pull/6
 - [ ] Appointment view and edit
 - [ ] Service view and edit
 - [ ] Service history view
 - [ ] Reports generation
 - [ ] Send reminders
-- [-] Creating Service tables and adding some related database methods

 ## When you start working on a new part